 FINANCIAL STATEMENT REPORTING REQUIREMENTS 8670.2

-(New 09/2020 and renumbered from 8660)
+(Revised 03/2021)

 Capital assets will be included in year-end financial reports.
 Accounting units must work closely with the property controller to ensure the inventory and the property register tie to the capital asset accounts in the general ledger.
 Agency/department heads are required to certify the real property balances reported for the prior calendar year to the Statewide Property Inventory (SPI) are correct by the July 1st of each year per Government Code section 11011.15.